CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 mind while planning, designing, and developing test automation.
 The following is a set of key principles that all test automation development shall follow.

+We tried to add as much example as possible to make the content less dry, and easier to follow in the next pages.

 Agnostic & Reusable
 -------------------
 The test code must remain generic enough such that the support of new